nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 * The Problem will be included in the response as normal
 * The confidential item(s) will NOT be included in the response
 * There will be NO reference to the confidential item(s) in the `ProblemHeader (Condition)` profile.
-* The Confidential Items warning message will be included in the `List` on the relevant type of type data that was ommitted.
+* The Confidential Items warning message will be included in the `List` on the relevant type of type data that was omitted.
 For example if a piece of uncategorised data was excluded as it was confidential then the warning code would be in the list of uncategorised data that was returned as part of the query.

 In effect, there will be a warning message that items were excluded from the response due to confidentiality but there will be no indication from which Problems(s) they were removed.